RichardDShipman/Glycoproteomics_Graph_Tool/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under the GPL-3.0 license.